UPPMAX/UPPMAX-documentation/docs/software/singularity.md

 ./yetanotherimage parameters
 ```

-## Another example; building a container from conda
+## Example Singularity script: building a container from conda

 To build a container from a conda environment, here we demonstrate for `qiime2`